• Skip to primary navigation

 Bowl of chili with toppings and graphic overlay

-This EASY Carroll Shelby Chili Recipe is a classic mix of ground beef, tomatoes, and beans that’s perfect for everyday or feeding a crowd.
+This EASY Carroll Shelby Chili recipe is a classic mix of ground beef, tomatoes, and beans that’s perfect for everyday or feeding a crowd.
 With only 20 minutes of hands-on time you can have a homemade, crowd-pleasing dinner made on the stove, in the slow cooker, or in an electric roasting pan.
 Plus, it’s a large group favorite on game days or fall get-togethers.

 Overhead view of chili and toppings in bowls